ochantor/Computation-with-Canonical-Microcircuits-Areas./FOUNDATIONS.md

 Deployment is not learning.

-It is a structural transformation that creates a new computational substrate.
+It is a structural transformation that creates a new computational substrate or working tissue.

 Once deployed, the tissue becomes the ambient environment within which future activity unfolds.